-The good news is that claims for in-ground pools are uncommon because there are few perils that might seriously damage them.
+The good news is that in-ground pool damage insurance claims are uncommon because there are few perils that might seriously damage them.
 They are not susceptible to the wind, water and fire damage that homes are.
 One example of a claim for an in-ground pool might be if a tree were to fall on and destroy part of it.

 Homeowners insurance may cover above-ground pool damage under its personal property coverage, like it would watercraft or firearms.
 Unlike an in-ground pool, above-ground pools come out of a box, so to speak.
 They are assembled and can be disassembled if need be and if they can be considered “portable,” then an insurance carrier will likely label them personal property.
 Even if a deck or other permanent structure is built around an above-ground pool, it is the portability of the pool itself that determines its categorization.
 Accessories used with the pool may also fall under your policy's personal property coverage.
 For example, your homeowners insurance may cover damage done to your pool liner, as long as the damage was due to a covered peril and not wear and tear.

 For example, say your carrier determines your pool is not a permanent structure and is instead your personal property.
 Most home insurance policies cover personal property up to 75% of the replacement cost value of the home.
 So if your policy was written for a replacement cost value of $200,000, then your home insurer also would cover up to $150,000 of your personal property.
 In this case, ask your insurance company if there is a claim limit for swimming pools.
 If there isn’t, then you don’t need to purchase additional coverage (unless you have an extremely expensive pool in your yard).
 If there is, and you want the full value of your above-ground pool to be protected, you should get extra coverage.